atsaloli/cicd/01-setting-up-ci/12-setting-up-a-project.md

-# Initial setup of CI
+# Setup a "www" project and enable CI

+We will use this project to explore GitLab CI functionality.

 ## Add a project

 Add a new project "www"

-Add an SSH key (if needed) so you can commit to this project
+Add an SSH key (if needed) so you can commit to this project.

 Follow the steps in "Command Line Instructions -> Create a new repository" to add the first file, `README.md`.